Profile photo of Dr Deborah Jolade Ogunrombi

 Mummy was a true General of the Word and Christian principles.
 She read the Bible through at least once every year.
 Her Bible was thoroughly marked with her handwritten notes and worn as she lived it out practically.
 She impacted lives for Jesus wherever she went.

-I'm forever grateful for a life that taught me about Jesus, gave everything she had to bless other lives and never for once asked for anything in return.
+I'm forever grateful for a life that taught me about Jesus, gave everything she had to bless other lives and never once asked for anything in return.

 What a day of rejoicing when we meet again..
 Akinwumi Ogunrombi